JorgeBioInf/SAR11-Reclassification/scripts/readme.md

 # What does each script do?
 The following scripts are adapted to a specific workflow.
-They may need to be adapted for related purposes.
+They may need to be adapted for other purposes.
 Requirements are specified in each script's code.

+Following workflow order:
 - 1) `genomes_download.py`: retrieves and filters SAR11 genomes according to completeness and contamination thresholds.
 - 2) `fastANI`
   3) `ANI_grouping.py`: clusters genomes based on ANI.